The Fantastic Four: First Steps: Cast

 A gigantic cosmic being who consumes the life force of planets to satiate his endless hunger.
 Galactus is the sole survivor of a dead universe that existed before the creation of Earth-828.
 Shakman called him a "humongous, 14-billion-year-old, planet-devouring cosmic vampire".
 Ineson did not think Galactus was evil, calling him a "god of sorts" and a "big, planet-eating guy, simply doing what a big, planet-eating guy does".
 The actor spent time "ruminating" at the top of tall buildings to prepare for the role.
-Feige loved the introduction of Galactus in the comics and had long wanted to use him.
+Feige loved Galactus's introduction in the comics—depicted in Fantastic Four vol. 1 #48–50 (1966), known as "The Galactus Trilogy"—and had long wanted to use him.
 Ineson stated that Galactus does not care about a planet's life since "it's his food", only sparing them if there is something that "interests" him there.
 Feige shared a clip of the character from the video game Fortnite Battle Royale (2017) as a reference for how he should be portrayed.
-The film uses a comic book-accurate design, in contrast with the cloud-like design in Rise of the Silver Surfer.
-Galactus's purple and blue armor was built for Ineson to wear, as it was important to Shakman that someone was "embodying the part".
+The film uses a comic-accurate look for Galactus, in contrast to the cloud-like design with which he was portrayed in Rise of the Silver Surfer.
+A practical version of Galactus' purple and blue armor, weighing approximately 350 lb, was built for Ineson to wear, as it was important to Shakman that someone was "embodying the part".
 Ineson had a support crew to keep him cool between takes because of the armor, which was also intended to aid the motion capture process.

 Additionally, Matthew Wood voices the Fantastic Four's robot companion H.E.R.B.I.E.
 (Humanoid Experimental Robot B-Type Integrated Electronics), who generally serves as Reed's assistant.
-Shakman said H.E.R.B.I.E. is charming, adorable, "slightly put-upon", and invaluable to the team.
+Shakman said H.E.R.B.I.E. is charming, adorable, "slightly put-upon", and invaluable to the team, with the robot's capabilities varying according to the data tape inserted into his head.
 Ada Scott and several other babies portray Franklin Richards, the superpowered newborn son of Reed and Sue, while Shakman's daughter Maisie appears as a child Johnny saves.
-Alex Hyde-White, Rebecca Staab, Jay Underwood, and Michael Bailey Smith, who portrayed the eponymous team in the unreleased 1994 film The Fantastic Four, make cameo appearances: Hyde-White and Staab play television journalists, Underwood and Smith play power plant workers who salute Johnny, and all four appear together as civilians thanking the Fantastic Four.
+Alex Hyde-White, Rebecca Staab, Jay Underwood, and Michael Bailey Smith, who portrayed the eponymous team in the unreleased 1994 film The Fantastic Four, make cameo appearances: Hyde-White and Staab respectively play television journalists William Russell and Carolyn Haynes; Underwood and Smith play power plant workers who salute Johnny; and all four appear together as civilians thanking the Fantastic Four.
 Martin Dickinson and Greg Haiste appear as Timely Comics employees who are creating comics when the Silver Surfer arrives in Times Square.
 They are references to Fantastic Four creators Stan Lee and Jack Kirby.
 Robert Downey Jr. makes an uncredited cameo appearance in the mid-credits scene as Victor von Doom / Doctor Doom.
-While his face is not seen, Kirby confirmed that Downey filmed the scene during production of the film Avengers: Doomsday (2026).
+While his face is not seen, Vanessa Kirby confirmed that Downey filmed the scene during the production of the MCU film Avengers: Doomsday (2026).